How to Read the Contents of a File into a Database BLOB Attribute

 Click Add Writer and set the parameters to:

-You may need to expand the feature type and manually connect the attributes, as SpatiaLite automatically reconfigures the attribute names to be lowercase.
+You may need to expand the feature type and manually connect the attributes, since SpatiaLite automatically reconfigures attribute names to lowercase.

 Double-click the writer feature type to open the properties.

-In the User Attributes tab, ensure "Manual" is selected, then add the "photo" attribute and set it to the Type "binary".
+In the User Attributes tab, ensure "Manual" is selected, then add the "photo" attribute and set its Type to "binary".

 Click OK.